-The SPEEDY study is a collaborative study with the Departments of Health Policy and Practice and Environmental Sciences at the University of East Anglia in Norwich.
+The SPEEDY study is a collaborative study with Norwich Medical School at the University of East Anglia in Norwich.

 The evidence gained from SPEED is helping to identify specific factors which are associated with diet and physical activity, and being used to help design interventions and policies that promote increased physical activity and healthy eating in children.